 Dr. Jamie Castle

-3.8.2025
+March 8, 2025

+Hi Mirzohid,

+This is a good start to your proposed empirical project!
+You communicated your POP, provided many research questions that relate to your POP, considered how to define and measure several of the constructs from your research questions, and discussed your initial ideas regarding your population and sampling plan.
+For Assignment 3, I’d like you to prioritize narrowing your list of research questions to ensure your study will be manageable.

+I left a range of comments in your document to help further your thinking about your study in preparation for Assignment 3.
+Some comments relate to technical notes, some to APA guidelines, and others to the content of your research plan so far.
+Please bring your questions about my feedback to our meeting on 4/1.
+I look forward to talking with you then!

+Jamie

+Score: 23.5/25

 Research Summary: Academic Disparity among English Language Learners

 Today, English learners represent more than 10% of the total K-12 student population in U.S. schools (Mang, 2021; PISA 2022 U.S. Results, n.d.; Rutkowski & Rutkowski, 2016, p.
 264).
 English learners (ELs), due to limited language proficiency, are reported to be underperforming academically (Rosen et al., 2018; Tong et al., 2014) either domestically or transnationally (Mang 2021; “PISA 2022 U.S. Results,” n.d.).
-ELs I encountered in my POP context had previously matriculated in public school system, albeit for a short periods of time, where they were identified as belonging to one or more “at-risk” status groups (Callahan 2013), or misidentified in the process of language curricularization (Kibler & Valdez, 2016), and faced increasing academic achievement accountability (Ruiz-de-Velasco and Fix 2000) in each grade, and even were placed in “sink or swim immersion” (Chang, 2015; Wortham et al., 2001) instructional settings.
+The ELs I encountered in my POP context had previously matriculated in a public school system, albeit for a short periods of time, where they were identified as belonging to one or more “at-risk” status groups (Callahan 2013), or misidentified in the process of language curricularization (Kibler & Valdez, 2016), and faced increasing academic achievement accountability (Ruiz-de-Velasco and Fix 2000) in each grade, and even were placed in “sink or swim immersion” (Chang, 2015; Wortham et al., 2001) instructional settings.

-English learners in my POP context usually have limited English language proficiency (Molloy Elreda et al. 2022), poor academic records, and are behind in their mastery level of STEM subjects.
-I've discovered substantial empirical proof indicating that my identified issue, POP, is widely acknowledged and constitutes a genuine concern.
-At present, state legislators responsible for adopting academic standards, as well as district and school administrators, instructional leaders (Ndura, 2004), and content developers, all recognize the existence of this problem.
+English learners in my POP context usually have limited English language proficiency (Molloy Elreda et al. 2022), poor academic records, and are behind in their mastery of STEM subjects.
+At present, state legislators responsible for adopting academic standards, district and school administrators, instructional leaders (Ndura, 2004), and content developers all recognize the existence of this problem.
 Additionally, schools encounter difficulties in creating content that is both socially and culturally pertinent (conscious), aligns with state standards, and is tailored for language learners with bilingual or even multilingual socio-cultural backgrounds.

-To better examine and understand the academic disparity, the connection between institutional perspectives and the components that are causing it must be researched and studied.
+To better examine and understand the academic disparity, scholars must study the connection between institutional perspectives and the components that are causing it.

 Purpose of Study and Potential Research Questions